nyu-software-engineering/course-materials/slides/continuous-integration.md

 - For a React.js project, set this environment variable by modifying the `build` script in the `package.json` file to: ` "build": "CI=false && react-scripts build"`

+--

+- For other types of projects, it is possible to set this environment variable directly within the workflow file.

 ---

 name: github-actions